 The applied scenarios are incorporated into modules as part of a set of instructional materials in troubleshooting training and education-related programs.
 These materials are available to college instructors and industry trainers at no cost.

 A user ID and password login is required to view and download the materials.
 Click on the Learning Materials button on the left side of this website for more information.
+NOTE: Please logoff the page when your downloads are complete to keep the materials secure.

 The modules include process descriptions, drawings (PFDs and P&IDs), troubleshooting steps, specifications, self-check questions, additional activities, and other content.
 Most modules include two or more troubleshooting activities, based on different possible scenarios that process technicians could encounter.